 Northern Ring-necked Snake

 This slender snake is aptly named for the distinct yellow, cream or orange ring around the neck.
 The body is a uniform dark grey, brown or black.
 This species has smooth scales.
 Juveniles tend to be even blacker than the adults and have velvety skin.
-The belly of the northern ring-necked snake is generally bright yellow or orange with dark edges, although sometimes it is a dull yellow or whitish yellow.
+The belly of the northern ring-necked snake (Diadophis punctatus) is generally bright yellow or orange with dark edges, although sometimes it is a dull yellow or whitish yellow.
 Ring-necked snakes can grow to just over 70 centimetres in length but are usually 30 to 40 centimetres long.

 No other adult snake in Ontario has a distinct yellow ring around its neck.
 Red-bellied snakes and juvenile Dekay’s brownsnakes can have a light-coloured, sometimes ring-like marking on the neck.
 Red-bellied snakes have a red belly and dark stripes down the back.
 Dekay’s brownsnakes have a light brown (but sometimes pinkish or tan) belly and two rows of dark spots down the back.